Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 Key Points

-• An FHA loan is a type of mortgage designed to help borrowers who might have some difficulty qualifying for a conventional mortgage.
+• An FHA loan is a type of mortgage designed to help borrowers who may face difficulty qualifying for a conventional mortgage.

 • Credit score, income, and other financial requirements are generally more lenient than the qualifications borrowers might encounter with a conventional loan.